needle-tools/needle-engine-support/documentation/features-overview.md

 Needle Engine utilizes the [Unity Editor Lightmapper ⇡](https://docs.unity3d.com/Manual/progressive-lightmapper.html) to easily bake static light for your 3d content.
 Lightbaking for the web was never as easy.
 Just mark objects that you want to lightmap as static in Unity, add one or many lights to your scene (or use emissive materials) and click bake.
 Needle Engine will export your lightmaps per scene and automatically load and display them just as you see it in the Editor!

-> **Note**: There is no technical limitation on which lightmapper to use so you could also use a third party lightmapper like [Bakery ⇡](https://assetstore.unity.com/packages/tools/level-design/bakery-gpu-lightmapper-122218) for the job.
+> **Note**: There is no technical limitation on which lightmapper to use, as long as they end up in Unity's lightmapping data structures.
+Third party lightmappers such as [Bakery ⇡](https://assetstore.unity.com/packages/tools/level-design/bakery-gpu-lightmapper-122218) thus are also supported.

 ## Multiplayer and Networking 🎭
 Networking is built into the core runtime.
-Needle Engine deployments to Glitch come with a tiny server that allows you to deploy a multiplayer 3d environment in seconds.
-Needle Engine comes with some networked components that make it easy to get started.
+Needle Engine deployments to Glitch come with a tiny server that allows you to deploy a multiplayer 3D environment in seconds.
+The built-in networked components make it easy to get started, and you can create your own synchronized components.
 Synchronizing variables and state is super easy!

 ## Animation 🏇
 Needle Engine animations are super powerful 💪 — from just playing a single animation to orchestrating and blending multiple complex and dynamic animations - we got you covered.
-Needle Engine has builtin support for Unity's Animator as well as Unity's amazing Timeline!
+Needle Engine has built-in support for AnimatorControllers, AnimationClips as well as Unity's amazing Timeline.

 ### AnimatorController

 The powerful [AnimationController ⇡](https://docs.unity3d.com/Manual/class-AnimatorController.html) in Unity lets you setup animations and define conditions for when and how to blend between them.

 ### Timeline